 Many outstanding educators submit applications, but not all applications are outstanding.
 See these tips to help you prepare an exemplary application.

-An independent Fellow Selection Committee appointed by ACT, Inc., evaluates all valid applications and recommends to the Foundation the most outstanding applicants from each state for James Madison Fellowships.
+An independent Fellow Selection Committee appointed by Scholarship America evaluates all valid applications and recommends to the Foundation the most outstanding applicants from each state for James Madison Fellowships.

 Each year, the Foundation selects at least one James Madison Fellow, either junior or senior, from each state, the District of Columbia, the Commonwealth of Puerto Rico, and, considered as a single entity, Guam, the U.S. Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 Funds permitting, more than one fellowship may be awarded in jurisdictions with larger populations.